 Using language expressively is central to all learning.

 Teachers plan creative lessons to inspire childrens' writing, following the objectives from the 2014 National Curriculum.
 At Northmead we are currently developing Talk for Writing as we feel that immersion in reading, talk and preparation for writing is essential to the writing development process.
 Talk for Writing is powerful because it enables children to imitate the language they need for a particular topic orally before reading and analysing it and then writing their own version.
 It is based on 3 key stages: Imitation, innovation and independent application.

 Our children are taught to write in a variety of fictional and non-fictional genres so that by the end of year 6, children are able to discern and utilise the most appropriate styles and features for their writing.

 We use Accelerated Reader, a reading scheme, which is designed to encourage and promote successful reading.
-At the beginning of year 3 and then at the end of each term, your child will take a Star Reading test that determines his/her appropriate reading level.
-Children can choose books from our extensive school library.
-When finished, your child takes a short quiz on the computer.
+At the beginning of year 3 and then at the end of each term, your child will take an online Star Reading test that determines his/her appropriate reading level.
+Children can then choose books from colour-banded sections of our extensive school library.
+When books are finished, your child takes a short (5 to 10 question) quiz on the computer.
 Passing the quiz is an indication that your child understands the material.
 It’s one thing to read a book – it’s another thing to comprehend it in a meaningful way.
 Children move through the scheme when their comprehension indicates they are ready.

 Children will bring home spellings to learn on a weekly basis.
 In addition, children take a half termly test, following the style of the statutory spelling assessment which they will take in year six.